harvardcommunityhub/harvardcommunityhub.github.io/moderation/migration.md

 <hr>

 ### Verifying Members
 As people flood into the new server, we do not want them to unnecessarily go through the whole process of reverification.
+Follow the setup steps below:

+1. If you have not already, turn on [developer mode](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/#:~:text=In%20Discord's%20settings%20menu%2C%20select,the%20%E2%80%9CDeveloper%20Mode%E2%80%9D%20option.).

+2. Choose a unique emoji to represent you and your verifications.
+React to BT's message in the control hub with your unique emoji.
+Do not react to anyone else's.

+To verify members:

-You should have received a list of Harvard Live members in the form of a `txt` file.
-Please download this file to your computer and, when a new member joins, `CTRL+F` to find their user ID and roles on Harvard Live.
+1. Confirm that you have the list of Harvard Live members and their roles.
+You should receive a list of Harvard Live members in the form of a `txt` file on the morning of the migration.
+Download this file to your computer.

+2. When a new member joins, if you want to verify them, react to their `#join-log` message with your emoji.
+If someone else reacts before you but around the same time, simply remove your reaction.

+3. When a new member joins, right click on their @ in `#join-log` to get their ID. `CTRL+F` in the `members.txt` to find the roles associated with their ID in the file.
 Do not verify based on username and discriminator.
-Only verify on the basis of their user ID, which you can copy by [enabling developer mode](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/#:~:text=In%20Discord's%20settings%20menu%2C%20select,the%20%E2%80%9CDeveloper%20Mode%E2%80%9D%20option.) on Discord and right clicking on any user.
+Only verify on the basis of their user ID.

-Only assign affiliate roles (the roles with colors), meaning all reaction roles and pronoun roles should be manually added by students rather than by moderators.
+4. Assign affiliate roles (the roles with colors).
+All reaction roles and pronoun roles should be manually added by students rather than by moderators.

-Once you verify a new affiliate, react to their join message in order to notify other mods that they are verified.
+5. Once you verify a new affiliate, react to their join message with a check.
+If they had no roles on HLive or you could not verify them, react with an X.

+If you have questions or concerns, feel free to put them in `#join-log`.